iOS-App-Group/Spice/README.md

 - **Story:** Connects users with trending recipes and food inspiration.
 Users will be able to interact through the comments and voting system, which encourage a sense of community.
 - **Market:** Anyone interested in food and cooking can use this app.
 Users are able to search for specific interests based on cuisine and diet.
 - **Habit:** Users will open and use this app whenever they want to find or share recipe ideas and instructions.
 Users both consume (view recipes) and create (post recipes).
-- **Scope:** (APP_NAME) has a focus on posting and viewing recipes.
+- **Scope:** Staple has a focus on posting and viewing recipes.
 The main feed acts as a trending page which allows users to interact with each other by reacting to recipe titles and photos.

 ## Product Spec